Stein's method for distributions modelling competing and complementary risk problems: Application to the Poisson-exponential distribution

-The Generalized Poisson-Exponential distribution is a generalization of Poisson-Exponential distribution with one additional parameter $\beta$.
-It is of interest to see how much we sacrifice when approximate a Generalized Poisson-Exponential distribution with a corresponding Poisson-Exponential distribution.
-Such an approximation may be desirable since the Poisson-Exponential model, with its construction as maximum of a Poisson-truncated number of i.i.d.\,exponential random variables, is easier to manipulate than the Generalized Poisson-Exponential model.
-The pdf of the Generalized Poisson-Exponential distribution with parameters $\theta>0, \lambda>0,$ and $\beta >0$ is given by
+The PE distribution has an increasing or constant failure rate.
+To model decreasing failure rate as well, Fatima \& Roohi \cite{fatima2015journal} introduced the family of generalised Poisson-exponential (GPE) distributions.
+The differentiable pdf of a GPE distribution with parameters $\beta, \theta,\lambda > 0 $, denoted by $GPE(\theta,\lambda,\beta)$, is

-The Generalized Poisson-Exponential distribution behaves differently for $\beta<1$ and $\beta \ge 1$.
-For example for $\beta < 1$ the GPE distribution is monotonically decreasing while for $\beta \ge 1$ it is unimodal positively skewed with skewness depending upon the values of two shape parameters $\beta$ and $\theta$.
-Moreover for $\beta < 1$ the limit of the density function at $0$ is undefined but for $\beta \ge 1$ it is $0$.
-This difference in behaviour is reflected in the bound on the expectation in Lemma \ref{lem:gpemeanmgf}.
-The proof is deferred to Section \ref{sec:proof}.
+For $\beta = 1$ the density of the GPE distribution simplifies to that of the PE distribution given in \eqref{pdf}.
+For ${0 < \beta < 1}$ the pdf of the GPE distribution is monotonically decreasing, while for $\beta \ge 1$ it is unimodal positively skewed with skewness depending on the shape parameters $\beta$ and $\theta$.
+The shape of the hazard function also depends on these two shape parameters.
+For example, for $\theta = 1$ and $\lambda =2$, the failure rate is decreasing for $ 0 < \beta <1$ and is increasing for $\beta \ge 1$, as in Figure 2 of \cite{fatima2015journal}.